joeroaden/SweetAndSavory.Solution/README.md

 #### By _Joe Roaden_

-#### _An MVC application using Databases and MySQLWorkbench used to track flovors and sweets using a many to many relationship_
+#### _An MVC application using Databases and MySQLWorkbench used to track flavors and sweets using a many to many relationship_

 ---
 ## Table of Contents